Definition of AngularJS ng-class

 <div class="animation-class" ng-class="geoShape">

-This is a div block that will apply CSS class geoShape along with existing animation in the animation-class.
+This div block will apply CSS class geoShape along with existing animation in the animation-class.

 Output 1: The default state of Block A when it’s not clicked